SottoMonte/frameworkk/doc/guides.md

     }
     ```

-## Come implementare un nuovo Adapter
+## How to implement a new Adapter

-Se vuoi supportare una nuova tecnologia (es. un nuovo database):
+If you want to support a new technology (e.g., a new database):

-1. Identifica la `Port` corrispondente in `src/framework/port/` (es. `persistence.py`).
+1. Identify the corresponding `Port` in `src/framework/port/` (e.g., `persistence.py`).
-2. Crea un nuovo file in `src/infrastructure/persistence/` (es. `mongo.py`).
+2. Create a new file in `src/infrastructure/persistence/` (e.g., `mongo.py`).
-3. Implementa la classe o le funzioni richieste dalla Port.
+3. Implement the class or functions required by the Port.
-4. Aggiorna `pyproject.toml` per usare il nuovo adapter.
+4. Update `pyproject.toml` to use the new adapter.

-## Come eseguire il Debug
+## How to Debug

-1. Assicurati che i log siano configurati su `debug` in `pyproject.toml`.
+1. Ensure logs are configured to `debug` in `pyproject.toml`.
-2. Controlla l'output della console o il file di log configurato.
+2. Check the console output or the configured log file.
-3. Usa `print()` o un debugger standard Python se necessario, ma ricorda che il codice è asincrono (`async/await`).
+3. Use `print()` or a standard Python debugger if necessary, but remember the code is asynchronous (`async/await`).